Dams and Filters Change Lives

-Creating Water Supply for communities in around Emurutoto, Kenya
+Creating water supply for communities in and around Emurutoto

 The only supply of water for people living in Emurutoto and neighbouring communities was a local stream, which was also accessed by cattle and other wildlife.
 The stream exposed many people in the community to water-borne diseases.